Kohkitos/data-cleaning-sharks/README.md

 Some of the columns are poorly written (for example, there is an space after the "Sex " column name) and have some inconsistencies on their name, so normalization of the column names is going to be a priority.

+Also, I'm going to rearrange the columns so their order makes more sense to me, as well as filling duplicated columns with 0 (since dropping them is forbidden).

 ## 2.2.
 Cleaning nan values
 General cleaning of nan and null values.